ukwa/ukwa-gsheets-utils/README.md

 * Add functions to return counts? e.g. number of copies, or number of URLs starting like X?
 * Add functions return the archived URL?
 * Add button to replace URLs with archived URLs?
 * Add button to colour cells holding URLs based on archival status of URL?
-(Could also be applied to Google Docs?)
+(Could also be applied to [Google Docs](https://developers.google.com/apps-script/guides/docs)? [e.g. get all links](https://stackoverflow.com/questions/18727341/get-all-links-in-a-document))